-Withdrawal from courses
+Withdrawal from Courses

-For graduate students, withdrawal from core courses without withdrawing from the degree program is very rare and of questionable value to the student.
-Because most courses are offered, at most, once per year, withdrawing can substantially slow a student's progress in the program.
+Ph.D. students are not allowed to withdraw from core courses and any withdrawals will result in stipend suspension.
+For Master's students, withdrawal from core courses without withdrawing from the degree program is very rare and of questionable value to the student.
+Because most courses are offered only once per year or less, withdrawing can substantially slow a student's progress in the program.
 Further, since failing to make adequate progress (see below) is just as likely to result in academic probation as falling below a 3.0 grade-point average, it makes little sense to withdraw from a course to maintain a higher average.
 Withdrawing from a course during the scheduled drop-add period will not be recorded on the student's transcript.
 Beyond that period, withdrawing before the first examination results in a grade of W. Withdrawing any time after the first exam will result in a grade of WP if the student's grade at the time of withdrawal is a C or better; or a grade of WF if the grade is below seventy percent (70%).
-Withdrawal is never permitted beyond the time point at which two-thirds or more of the course has been completed, as judged by the course director.
-Withdrawal from any course requires the written permission of the Associate Dean for Graduate Studies, and, in the case of PhD students, may result in stipend suspension.
-In all cases, reducing the course load below 9 semester credit hours per semester makes the student ineligible for student financial aid.
+Withdrawal is never permitted beyond the time point at which two-thirds or more of the course has been completed.
+Master's students are allowed to withdraw from a core course only once, and withdrawal from any course requires the completion of the course withdrawal form and the signature Course Director.